tl;dr Shouty is an entertainment website and the name of a character in a comic strip and books.

 Consequently, Shouty is no longer aimed at the children’s market moving forward.
 May he freely land in any heart!

-By day, I work as a web developer, and by night, I design, develop, draw, and write everything on Shouty.
+By day, I work as a web manager, and by night, I design, develop, draw, and write everything on Shouty.
 I grew up in the wonderfully diverse Hyde Park-Kenwood community in Chicago.
 The youngest of two, I have an older brother to whom I credit my love of storytelling and film.
 In third grade I saw Caddyshack and I decided I would be a comedian because I adored Rodney Dangerfield and also felt like I got “no respect.”
 In fact, I used to say my name rhymes with “peon,” which reflected how I felt as a child and young adult.
 Now, I say my name rhymes with “neon,” which also reflects how I feel-–bright, and electric!
 And that’s how I came up with the pseudonym NeonSeon.